Degree Entrance Scholarship Available

 7899 McLaughlin Road, Brampton

 In our Honours Bachelor of Computer Science program, you'll learn foundational skills that prepare you to work in any area of computer science.
-But you’ll also have the chance to specialize in one of four emerging fields that interests you the most.
+But you’ll also have the chance to specialize in an emerging field that interests you the most.

-In the first year of the program, you’ll be introduced to each of these four fields: cloud computing, data analytics, game engineering, and network engineering.
+In the first year of the program, you’ll be introduced to each of these fields: cloud computing, data analytics, game engineering and network engineering.

-Then, you’ll focus your studies on your selected specialization.
+Then you’ll focus your studies on your selected specialization.
 You’ll take eight courses in your specialization of choice, gaining specific skills that are not taught in traditional diploma and degree programs.
 Your computer science specialization will give you a competitive advantage when you graduate.

 Get a deeper understanding of cloud computing — the delivery of computing system resources such as software, databases, servers, data storage, and more — over the Internet.
 Learn the advantages and disadvantages of private, hybrid or public cloud delivery.